Insurmate-app/Insurmate/backend/blockchain/README.md

    docker ps
    ```

-2. **Interact with the application** to confirm that it communicates with the Hyperledger Fabric network as expected.
+2. **Interact with the application** to confirm it communicates with Hyperledger Fabric as expected.

 ---